 As scion of the powerful Quinn Corporation, Thomas Quinn builds a solar sail to find the source of these particles in Titan's orbit.
 He gathers the best and brightest team to pilot his craft: Jonathan Jefferson, an aging astronaut known as the last man on Mars; Natalie Freeman, a distinguished Navy captain; Myra Lee, a biologist specializing in whale communication; and John O'Connell, the technician who first discovered the particles.
 All together they make a grand tour of the solar system and discover not only wonders but dangers beyond their imagination.

 I've had this idea for a number of years, and even started it twice.
 Ultimately, I threw away what I'd started as simply not working.
 Inspired by the Cassini mission to Saturn, I made a fresh start for the National Novel Writing Month, November 2004.
-The book is now available from Lachesis Publishing.

 "The Solar Sea captures the thrill, threats, and theories of exploring the unknown.
 Summers does what explorers have done for centuries, inspire us to look beyond our own backyards out into the vast possibilities of our imaginations."
 Nicole Givens Kurtz, author of Zephyr Unfolding and the Cybil Lewis Detective Series.